 Most people will find it very easy to create a costume for this theme.
-Everyone has something 1920’s in their closet.
-Men, look for bow ties, suspenders, fedoras, white t-shirts and wear it with a fitted vest for a quick 1920’s costume.
-You can also find plenty of ‘Zoot-Suit’ styled apparel by shopping online or check out your local thrift store.
-Here’s a great suit style tip, think big and add a fat tie!
-For an authentic 1920’s touch, think spats, (or spatter-dashes/spatter guards), which are covers that were designed to protected your shoes from weather or mud.
-Spats were a fashion staple of 1920’s, and soon became a symbol of wealth and eccentricity.
+Everyone has something 1920s in their closet.
+Men, look for bow ties, suspenders, fedoras, white t-shirts and wear it with a fitted vest for a quick 1920s costume.
+You can also find plenty of ‘Zoot-Suit’ styled apparel by shopping online or checking out your local thrift store.
+Here’s a great styling tip, think big and add a fat tie!
+For an authentic 1920s touch, think spats, (or spatter-dashes/spatter guards), which are covers that were designed to protected your shoes from weather or mud.
+Spats were a fashion staple of the 1920s, and soon became a symbol of wealth and eccentricity.
 So be sure to get your spats to look spectacular!
 Finish that dapper look by visiting your local florist, ask them to make you a boutonniere to pin to your coat lapel.
 It’s the perfect detail to complete that prohibition look!

-**Rock that ‘gangster’ look, without alarming anyone with a set of brass-knuckles, a bloody baseball bat or better yet use a small violin case.
+**Rock that ‘gangster’ look, without alarming anyone with a set of brass knuckles, a bloody baseball bat, or better yet use a small violin case.
 Although ‘Tommy-Guns’ were the thing back then, these days it might frighten strangers.
-Remember, gangster is all about attitude; so whatever you wear, wear it well!
+Remember, a gangster is all about attitude; so whatever you wear, wear it well!

 Let’s Get Dressed Dolls!

 Ladies, any little black dress does the trick, because in the1920’s it was all about the accessories!
 So take your favorite ‘LBD’ and add some extra long pearls.
-Make, (or buy), your headband with a feather, sequins/rhinestones and some glittery elastic.
+Make, (or buy), your headband with a feather, sequins/rhinestones, and some glittery elastic.
 Use some old jewelry to give your headband that just-right vintage look.
 Every flapper must have a feather boa – it’s a rule!
 So find one online cheap.
 Be sure to hang it for a few hours before the party to get it fluffy.
-Before you leave for the party, spray it with an inexpensive hairspray to keep it from sheading feathers all night! ((That’s our trade secret – SHHH!))
-While shopping online, find a nice set of wrist length gloves to match your boa.
-Shop for some antique looking bracelets, and finish the look with a fabulous beaded cross-body or drawstring clutch.
-Don’t forget to wear bold red lipstick – because red was the only color worn in 1920’s!
+Before you leave for the party, spray it with an inexpensive hairspray to keep it from shedding feathers all night! ((That’s our trade secret – SHHH!))
+While shopping online, find a nice set of wrist-length gloves to match your boa.
+Shop for some antique-looking bracelets, and finish the look with a fabulous beaded cross-body or drawstring clutch.
+Don’t forget to wear bold red lipstick – because red was the only color worn in the 1920s!
 Browse Pinterest for some 1920’s inspired hair-dos that are just right for any flapper girl!
 Keep in mind that waves were ‘the bomb’ for both long, or short hair gals.

 Not A Girly Girl?